kitspace/awesome-electronics/README.md

 ## Podcasts
 - [The Amp Hour](https://theamphour.com/) - Off-the-cuff chat about electronics with Chris Gammel and Dave Jones (EEVBlog), often with guests
-- [Embedded FM](https://embedded.fm/) - Christopher and Elecia White discuss embedded systems development and much more, often with guests.
+- [Embedded.fm](https://embedded.fm/) - Christopher and Elecia White discuss embedded systems development and much more, often with guests.
-- [Sparkgap Podcast](http://thesparkgap.net) - Covers a specific EE topic each episode, sometimes with guests.
+- [The Spark Gap Podcast](http://thesparkgap.net) - Covers a specific EE topic each episode, sometimes with guests.
 - [MacroFab Engineering Podcast](https://macrofab.com/blog/podcast/) - Weekly podcast where Parker and Stephen from MacroFab discuss EE topics and industry news.
 - [The Engineering Commons Podcast](http://theengineeringcommons.com/) - Covers general engineering topics from mechanical to electrical.